hoodiecrow/ConsTcl/README.md

 ### Reader procedures

+The `` read- `` procedures parse their input and produce ConsTcl objects.

 Reader procedures specialize in reading a certain kind of input, except for `` read-expr `` which reads them all (with a little help).

 #### read-expr procedure

 The `` read-expr `` procedure reads the first available character from the input port.
-Based on that it delegates to one of the more detailed readers, producing an expression of any kind.
+Based on that character it delegates to one of the more detailed readers, producing an expression of the corresponding kind.
 A Tcl character value can be passed to it: that character will be used first before reading from the input.
 If end of file is encountered before an expression can be read in full, the procedure returns end of file (`` #EOF ``).
 Shares the variables `` c `` and `` unget `` with its caller.

 <table border=1><thead><tr><th colspan=2 align="left">read-expr (internal)</th></tr></thead><tr><td>?char?</td><td>a Tcl character</td></tr><tr><td><i>Returns:</i></td><td>an expression or end of file</td></tr></table>